rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 **Done** to proceed.

+N.B.
+If a mistake is made in any of the following steps you can use the **refresh** icon (lower left) in all of the following **MANUAL PARTITIONING** screens and after clicking **Rescan** on the resulting dialog you will be returned to this stage where you can simply reselect both drives and try again.

 Step 10: Reuse our **boot** mdraid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Select **btrfs** for the partitioning scheme (centre left)

 Expand the **Unknown** section and highlight ext4 boot ie the 1GB device and configure it as our mdraid boot:-